hat0uma/csvview.nvim/README.md

 ## Features

-- Displays the CSV file in a tabular format using virtual text.
+- Displays the CSV/TSV file in a tabular format using virtual text.
 - Dynamically updates the CSV view as you edit, ensuring a seamless editing experience.
 - Asynchronous parsing enables comfortable handling of large CSV files.
 - Supports two display modes:
   - `highlight`: Highlights the delimiter.
   - `border`: Displays the delimiter with `│`.
+- Customizable delimiter character.

 <table>
   <tr>